thomas-tank-corp/secure-access-instruqt/01-provision-clusters/assignment.md

 teaser: Standup an HCP Boundary and Vault deployment ready for the lab
 notes:
 - type: text
   contents: First step!
-Deploy the HCP Boundary and HCP Vault clusters
+Deploy the HCP Boundary and HCP Vault clusters.
+Whilst we're waiting to kick things off, look at the next slide to see what we will be building
+- type: image
+  url: ../assets/initial-build.png
 tabs:
 - title: Workstation
   type: terminal